Siddhant49/ProjectsR/README.md

 ●	Came up with best multi-layer perceptron for the Self-Driving-Car project in class

-●	Scraped data from a few websites for data collection using Selenium with python
+●		Built a Neural Network from scratch on Spiral data points using python and Numpy only

 ●	Made a dummy yet interactive website for college project using HTML, CSS and JS